rkchellah/rkchellah/README.md

 ## <p align="center"> Hi, I'm Chella Kamina</p>

-Thanks for checking out my profile, I am a passionate Data and I'm someone who enjoys getting things done.
+Thanks for checking out my profile, I am a passionate about Data and I'm someone who enjoys getting things done.
 I maintain a few repositories here on Github and I enjoys woking on new projects from time to time, feel free to reach out.

  - What am really doing:
    - I’m a data analyst who enjoys documenting my learning journey.